- October 3, 2017

 In 2014, STAPLES Center became the first NBA arena to use LED lighting and the first NHL arena in the United States to utilize new LED lighting technology.
 STAPLES Center owners, AEG, spent 6-figures to retrofit the arena’s lighting systems over to LED.
 STAPLES Center is looking forward to energy savings of approximately $280,000 annually.

 Safeco Field became the first MLB ballpark to light up the playing field with LED lights.
 Safeco Field’s LED upgrade has reduced energy consumption by 60 to 70 percent, and has significantly reduced glare and shadows on the field.
 As an added bonus, the LED lighting is producing better color and no flicker on slow-motion replay for viewers watching games at home.

 As energy costs continue to rise, expect more professional sports stadiums and arenas to switch over to new ultra efficient LED lighting systems.
 The facilities listed above are paving the way and showing the world that the new breed of LED lighting is superior to traditional metal halide.
-When these lighting retrofits are combined with LED lighting financing options from reputable LED financing companies, the projects become cash flow positive from day one.
+When these lighting retrofits are combined with LED lighting financing options from reputable equipment financing companies, the projects become cash flow positive from day one.
 That is something that is sure to make any facility manager sleep better at night!